lightning/bolts/11-payment-encoding.md

 specs could add a new variant of different length: in which case, writers could support both old and new variants, and old readers would ignore the variant not the correct length.

+The `s` field prevents forwarding nodes from probing to test if a node is the recipient of the payment.
+The length of the `s` field could change in the future so readers ignore it if it's not 128 bits.

 The `d` field allows inline descriptions, but may be insufficient for complex orders.
 Thus, the `h` field allows a summary: though the method